 The extended Comics Mastermind™ team comprises assessors, success coaches, and masterclass and course presenters to help you overcome challenges and fulfil your creative, entrepreneurial and personal potential.

-CEO / Masterclass, Training & Conference Organiser / Assessor
+CEO & Founder / Training & Conference Organiser / Course Presenter / Assessor

 Julie Ditrich is a professional writer, editor and comics creator, as well as a book project management and publishing consultant.
 Julie has a BA in Professional Writing (University of Canberra), and has worked in mainstream publishing as a bookseller, publicist, marketing manager and author.
 Julie has contributed to the Oblagon comics anthology for Kaleidoscope (Australia) and worked as a co-writer on ElfQuest: WaveDancers for Warp Graphics (USA) and the Dart miniseries for Image Comics (USA), which resulted in sales of over 270,000 comics all over the world.
 She has worked as a manuscript assessor and editor on several short stories and graphic novels for Australian writers and publishers, and has taught comics and graphic novels at the NSW Writers’ Centre, City of Sydney, Broken Hill Library and the JMC Academy in Sydney.
 She has been a panelist on various comics sessions run by the South Coast Writers’ Centre and the NSW Writers’ Centre, and presented workshops on the comics medium at the Australian Comic Arts Festival (ACAF), Gloucester Writers’ Festival (Gloucester), ComicsCraft (Dubbo), Central West ComicsFest (Parkes), ComicGong (Wollongong) and Comic Con-versation (Ashfield).
+She also coordinated the week long Comic Con-versation event in 2017 at Liverpool City Library.
 Julie was the co-founder of the Australian Society of Authors (ASA) Comics / Graphic Novels Portfolio and was the co-portfolio holder between 2007 and 2012.
 Julie has also worked as a professional development mentor at the ASA.
-In recent years, she contributed to the Supanova Tides of Hope anthology, and wrote the script for the epic fantasy Elf~Fin: Hyfus & Tilaweed comic book series, which began its release in 2013, as well as the contemporary short story “The Lake”, which was published in the Beyond Blue Australia anthology in 2015.
-Julie is currently working on several short prose and comics stories for independent publishers, which will be published in 2016.
+In recent years, she contributed to the Supanova Tides of Hope anthology, and wrote the script for the epic fantasy Elf~Fin: Hyfus & Tilaweed comic book series for Black Mermaid Productions, which began its release in 2013, as well as the contemporary short story “The Lake”, which was published in the Beyond Blue Australia anthology in 2015.
+In 2018 Julie joined the judging panel of the Ledger Awards, which acknowledge excellence in Australian comic art and publishing, and she is currently working on several short prose and comics stories for independent publishers, which will be published in 2018.

 Jules has been a cartoonist since his formative years but turned to fulltime professional in 2004.
 Since that time he has had numerous comic strips published, including Kung-Fu Video—a monthly half page strip about the inner workings of a DVD rental store.
 Just like a DVD, this was the first comic strip to feature a cartoonist’s commentary and a special features section.
 When the magazine folded, Jules moved into publishing, having a collection of short fiction and anecdotal autobiographical comic strips published.
 The limited short run by a Brisbane publisher soon sold out to critical acclaim.
 In 2007, Jules re-imagined a personal comic strip from a decade before entitled MiBraine, a play on what a cartooning instructor had once set as a task—”write about something you know better than anyone”.
 Claiming to know his own brain better than anyone else, MiBraine became a vehicle for odd ideas from Jules’ mind.
 In 2009 and again in 2010, MiBraine won Merit awards in the Comic Strip category of the Rotary Awards, Australia’s biggest cartooning competition before taking out Best Comic Strip in 2013.